rithikachowta08/hack/README.md

 ### What is this repository for?

 - 2 user roles : admin and candidate
-- App provides admin login and candidate login.
 - Admin publishes programming test to filter candidates applying for a particular position.
 - Admin can view performance of all candidates answering the test
-- Candidate answers test using the syntax-highlighted code editor and can view his performance.
+- Candidate answers test using the code editor in the test console.

 ### Repo contributor : Rithika Chowta